Compound Timeline

 We expose some hooks in order to aid in the creation of your own custom Timeline components.

-which can be used to navigate between frames at the current zoom level.
+This hook does not take any parameters and in return exposes moveNext and movePrevious which can be used to navigate between frames at the current zoom level.

-) of an item relative to the date range currently displayed by the Timeline
+This hook takes startDate and endDate and in return exposes the width and position (in the form of an offset) of an item relative to the date range currently displayed by the Timeline.

-This hook does not take any parameters and in return exposes fields for zooming in and out. canZoomIn
+This hook does not take any parameters and in return exposes fields for zooming in and out. canZoomIn and canZoomOut are booleans that return whether the Timeline can zoom in or out further. zoomIn and zoomOut are functions which decrease or increase the amount of time visible in a frame of the Timeline.

 1import React from 'react'23import {4 useTimelineFrame,5 useTimelinePosition,6 useTimelineZoom,7} from '@royalnavy/react-component-library'89const CustomTimelineFrameComponent = () => {10 const { moveNext, movePrevious } = useTimelineFrame()1112 return (13 <>14 <button onClick={movePrevious}>Previous</button>15 <button onClick={moveNext}>Next</button>16 </>17 )18}1920const CustomTimelinePositionComponent = ({ startDate, endDate }) => {21 const { width, offset, endsBeforeStart, startsAfterEnd } =22 useTimelinePosition(startDate, endDate)2324 if (endsBeforeStart || startsAfterEnd) return null2526 return (27 <div28 style={{29 position: 'absolute',30 display: 'inline-block',31 width,32 left: offset,33 // ...34 }}35 />36 )37}3839const CustomTimelineZoomComponent = () => {40 const { canZoomIn, canZoomOut, zoomIn, zoomOut } = useTimelineZoom()4142 if (!canZoomIn && !canZoomOut) return null4344 return (45 <>46 <button onClick={zoomIn}>Zoom in</button>47 <button onClick={zoomOut}>Zoom out</button>48 </>49 )50}51